earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This function creates a polar scatter plot focused solely on the
+This function creates a polar scatter focused on the **magnitude of
-**magnitude of predicted uncertainty**.
-It visualizes the **width** of
+predicted uncertainty**, visualizing the **width** (:math:`Q_{up}-Q_{low}`)
-the prediction interval (:math:`Q_{up} - Q_{low}`) for each individual
-sample or location, typically at a single snapshot in time or for a
+for each point at a given snapshot or horizon.
+Width is a proxy for
+**sharpness**—useful only when paired with good calibration
+:footcite:p:`Gneiting2007b`.
+As a complementary display to time-series
+fan charts :footcite:p:`Sokol2025`, our polar view highlights spatial/
+cross-sectional structure in uncertainty :footcite:p:`kouadiob2025`.
-specific forecast horizon.
-It answers: "How wide is the predicted
+It answers: "How wide is the predicted uncertainty range for
-uncertainty range for each point in my dataset?"
+each point in my dataset?"

 **Mathematical Concept:**
 For each data point :math:`i`, the interval width is calculated: